 Building the Columbia Basin-Boundary Region's Capacity to Adapt to Climate Change

-Partners include: the Regional District of East Kootenay, Regional District of Central Kootenay, Regional District of Kootenay Boundary, City of Kimberley, City of Rossland, Village of Silverton, City of Nelson, City of Cranbrook, Town of Golden, University of Victoria’s Pacific Climate Impacts Consortium, Simon Fraser’s Adaptation to Climate Change Team, Columbia Basin Trust, Climate Resilience Consulting, and the Canadian Rural Revitalization Foundation.
+Partners include: the Regional District of East Kootenay, Regional District of Central Kootenay, Regional District of Kootenay Boundary, City of Kimberley, City of Rossland, Village of Silverton, City of Nelson, City of Cranbrook, Town of Golden, Simon Fraser University’s Adaptation to Climate Change Team, Columbia Basin Trust, and Climate Resilience Consulting.

 Objective 1 : Identify municipal climate vulnerabilities